The Language Lab

 -

 Trained in Argentina, the USA and Australia, Celeste’s research tracks language change across time.
-Her work deals with macro sociolinguistic issues including standard language ideologies, language contact and multilingualism.
-Celeste is also interested in decolonisation and in ways to make academic work sustainable, inclusive, equitable and collaborative.
+Her work deals with macro sociolinguistic issues including standard language ideologies, language contact, and multilingualism.
+Underpinned by the sociolinguistic principle of linguistic gratuity ("giving back"), Celeste is interested in decolonisation and in ways to create sustainable work and planetary health.
+Her recent focus is on making technologies inclusive and equitable, underscoring the crucial role of humans in creating language models.
 Her publications have appeared in high-ranking international journals.
-Her work has featured in more than 80 peer-reviewed conferences, including recent invited international plenaries and panels.
-She has won multiple research and teaching awards and has a strong media presence, a testament to her commitment to making linguistics available to a wide audience.
+Her work has featured in more than 100 peer-reviewed conferences, including multiple invited international plenaries and panels.
+She has won several research and teaching awards and has a strong media presence, a testament to her commitment to making linguistics available to a wide audience.

 -